khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 For example, you can create an action which consist in rendering rain over the scene.
 This action would be implemented by a [SceneAction](https://khanonjs.com/api-docs/modules/decorators_scene_scene_action.html) decorated class, and could be used from any of the scenes.
 Same for actors, states, particles, and more.

 Khanon.js is an instanceless framework (as many others like Angular, Nest, or React), meaning you don't have to care for the instance management.
 Khanon.js will do that job for you, creating and destroying instances on demand.

+Don't use methods and properties started with an underscore in decorated classes (e.g: `_myMethod()`), that may override some private Khanon.js properties.

 # How's the deal between Khanon.js and Babylon.js?